mgeduld/carolyngeduld/index.md

 **My Background**: I am a mental health professional in Bloomington, Indiana, originally from NewYork City.
 I have degrees from The City College of New York and Indiana University.

 **My Genre**: I write psychological thrillers for Adults, sometimes injected with humor.
+Here is a list of my [publications](/publications).

 ![Take Me Out the Back cover](assets/img/takemeoutthebackcover.png)